Amane-Fujiwara11/FortuneSpinner/.ai-docs/guidelines.md

 - `POST /api/users` - Create a new user
   - Body: `{"name": "username"}`
   - Returns: User object with ID

+- `GET /api/users/{id}` - Get user by ID
+  - Returns: User object with ID and name
+  - Used for session restoration from URL parameters

 ### Gacha Operations
 - `POST /api/gacha/execute` - Execute a gacha spin